 - In only a few cases, we will cover prescriptions filled at out-of-network pharmacies.
-Send us a copy of your receipt when you ask us to pay you back. - Please refer to Chapter 5, Section A, page 90 to learn more about out-of-network pharmacies. - 4.
-When you pay the full cost for a prescription because you do not have your Member ID Card with you If you do not have your Humana Gold Plus Integrated Member ID Card with you, you can ask the pharmacy to call the plan or to look up your plan enrollment information. - If the pharmacy cannot get the information they need right away, you may have to pay the full cost of the prescription yourself. - Send us a copy of your receipt when you ask us to pay you back.

-5. When you pay the full cost for a prescription for a drug that is not covered

-You may pay the full cost of the prescription because the drug is not covered.
+Send us a copy of your receipt when you ask us to pay you back. - Please refer to Chapter 5, Section A to learn more about out-of-network pharmacies. - We may not pay you back the difference between what you paid for the drug at the out-of-network pharmacy and the amount that we would pay at an in-network pharmacy. - 4.
+When you pay the full cost for a prescription because you do not have your Member ID Card with you If you do not have your Humana Gold Plus Integrated Member ID Card with you, you can ask the pharmacy to call the plan or to look up your plan enrollment information. - If the pharmacy cannot get the information they need right away, you may have to pay the full cost of the prescription yourself. - Send us a copy of your receipt when you ask us to pay you back. - We may not pay you back the full cost you paid if the cash price you paid is higher than our negotiated price for the prescription. - 5.
+When you pay the full cost for a prescription for a drug that is not covered You may pay the full cost of the prescription because the drug is not covered. - The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
+If you decide to get the drug, you may need to pay the full cost for it.

-- The drug may not be on the plan's List of Covered Drugs (Drug List), or it could have a requirement or restriction that you did not know about or do not think should apply to you.
-If you decide to get the drug, you may need to pay the full cost for it. - o If you do not pay for the drug but think it should be covered, you can ask for a coverage decision refer to Chapter 7, Section C, page 112. - If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision refer to Chapter 9, Section F, page 142.

-• Send us a copy of your receipt when you ask us to pay you back.
+- o If you do not pay for the drug but think it should be covered, you can ask for a coverage decision refer to Chapter 7, Section C. - o If you and your doctor or other prescriber think you need the drug right away, you can ask for a fast coverage decision refer to Chapter 9, Section F. - Send us a copy of your receipt when you ask us to pay you back.
 In some situations, we may need to get more information from your doctor or other prescriber in order to pay you back for the drug.
+We may not pay you back the full cost you paid if the price you paid is higher than our negotiated price for the prescription.